 As she stated, there are two types of OFAC licenses, general and specific.
 Certain things do not require a specific license and are deemed as permissible.
 For instance, sending money to Iran or receiving money from Iran on the basis of inheritance and gifts are considered as a non-commercial personal remittance and are completely lawful.

 Yet, a third party or sole individual cannot send money when it comes to charity causes.

 Funds have to be submitted to a non-governmental organization (NGO) in the U.S. which possess general OFAC licenses.
 Such organizations can send aid to Iran for certain causes for up to two years and have a maximum monetary transfer of $500,000.
-What’s more is that these NGOs have to provide quarterly reports to OFAC of their involvements, fund receivals, and its usage.
+What’s more is that these NGOs have to provide quarterly reports to OFAC about their involvements, fund receiving, and its usage.
 If an NGO wishes to send over the $500,000 limit, they have to request a specific OFAC license.

-A recent Q&A published on the U.S.’s treasury website stated,
+A recent Q&A published on the U.S.’s treasury website stated:

 “The making of humanitarian donations to recipients in Iran from the United States or by U.S. persons, including the donation of medicine intended to relieve human suffering, are generally exempt from U.S. sanctions on Iran under section 560.210(b) of the Iranian Transactions and Sanctions Regulations, 31 CFR Part 560 (ITSR), provided that such donations are not being made to the Government of Iran or other persons blocked pursuant to section 560.211 of the ITSR, or to any individual or entity listed on OFAC’s list of Specially Designated Nationals and Blocked Persons (SDN List).”